emryll/portfolio/vanguard/README.md

 - Safe key derivation from password with PBKDF2.
 - CLI commands and an interactive shell.
 - Local database to keep track of protected files.
-- (upcoming) session timer process to automatically re-encrypt files after use.
+- Session timer process to automatically re-encrypt files after use.

 ![screenshot](rsrc/screenshot1.PNG)